ausstein/ausstein/README.md

 I'm particularly interested in applying these methods to AI-based world models, combining differentiable physical models with modern AI architectures to build systems that not only learn from data but also leverage structured knowledge from natural laws.

-I also go by 'ausstein' online — a playful nod to Einstein (since "aus" is the opposite of "ein" in German).
+I go by 'ausstein' online — a playful nod to Einstein (since "aus" is the opposite of "ein" in German).

 ---

 # 🧩 Projects